nubenetes/awesome-kubernetes/docs/jenkins.md

 - [Extending with Shared Libraries 🌟](https://www.jenkins.io/doc/book/pipeline/shared-libraries/)
 - [A sustainable pattern with shared library 🌟](https://www.jenkins.io/blog/2020/10/21/a-sustainable-pattern-with-shared-library/)
 - [tomd.xyz: Jenkins shared library: tutorial with examples 🌟](https://tomd.xyz/jenkins-shared-library/) How to use a shared library in Jenkins, to allow you to share common code and steps across multiple pipelines.
 Includes a demo Git repo that you can fork.
+- [jjba.dev: Jenkins Shared Library with Unit tests](https://jjba.dev/posts/jenkins-shared-library/) Tired of un-testable, un-reliable, repetitive and tedious scripts to deploy your applications with Jenkins?
+Look no further, here is your solution.

 ##### Automating Service Level Indicators/Service Level Objectives based build validation with Keptn and Jenkins
 - [Keptn](https://www.keptn.sh) provides **automated SLI/SLO-based quality gates**